-Semiconductor industry outlook
+Semiconductor industry outlook using alternative data

 “Three-quarters of the way through 2018, the global semiconductor industry is on pace to post its highest-ever annual sales, comfortably topping last year’s record total of $412 billion,” said John Neuffer, president and CEO, Semiconductor Industry Association.
 “While year-to-year growth has tapered in recent months, September marked the global industry’s highest-ever monthly sales, and Q3 was its top-grossing quarter on record.
 Year-to-year sales in September were up across every major product category and regional market, with sales into China and the Americas continuing to lead the way.”

 Goldman Sachs warned clients about a downturn coming for the semiconductor sector but still recommends some chip stocks.
 “We foresee a cyclical correction approaching and recommend investors to stay selective in Semis,” Goldman Sachs analyst Toshiya Hari said in a note Thursday.
 Additionally, Goldman Sachs sees a glut of inventory in the semiconductor supply chain and said “we have witnessed a flurry of negative data points in the Automotive … and Industrial end-markets.”
 The semiconductor industry gets 9 percent and 10 percent of revenues from autos and industrials, respectively.
 Those revenues are an even higher portion of analog semiconductor companies, according to Goldman, at 12 percent from autos and 30 percent from industrials.

-Nvidia for example, issued a fourth-quarter forecast that came in below analysts’ targets, citing excess inventory of GPUs based on its Pascal architecture in the sales channel.
+Nvidia for example, issued a fourth-quarter forecast that came in below analysts’ targets, citing excess inventory of GPUs based on its Pascal architecture in the sales channel

 According to preliminary data from the International Data Corporation (IDC) Worldwide Quarterly Mobile Phone Tracker, smartphone vendors shipped a total of 355.2 million units during the third quarter of 2018 (3Q18), resulting in a year-over-year decline of 6.0%.
 This was the fourth consecutive quarter of year-over-year declines for the global smartphone market, which raises questions about the market’s future.

 Analyzing the past quarter events of the semiconductor industry, we can see that the overall score is still in the bullish territory with a score of 0.57.
-However, we can see the change in the event-driven score toward the bearish territory, mainly as a result of the lower demand for crypto mining and smartphones
+However, we can see the change in the event-driven score toward the bearish territory, mainly as a result of the lower demand for crypto mining and smartphones.

-Using big data and NLP technologies to capture alpha by collecting, structure and reveal events from news articles, press releases, and financial social media.
-Our data is presenting on visually compelling, interactive dashboards on your PC and mobile.
+Using big data and NLP technologies to capture alpha by collecting, structuring, and revealing events from news articles, press releases, and financial social media.

 (Views and recommendations given in this section are for research purposes only.
 Please consult your financial adviser before taking any position in the stock/s or currencies mentioned.)
 Neither First to invest. nor any of its officers, employees, representatives, agents or independent contractors are, in such capacities, licensed financial advisors, registered investment advisers or registered broker-dealers.
 First to invest does not provide investment or financial advice or make investment recommendations.
-Nothing contained in this communication constitutes a solicitation, recommendation, promotion, endorsement or offer by First to invest of any particular security, transaction or investment.
-Our goal as publishers of financial information is to provide research and analysis of investments to our subscribers
+Nothing contained in this communication constitutes a solicitation, recommendation, promotion, endorsement or offer by First to invest of any particular security, transaction or investment.)